Dedrknex8/JS-endpoint-Scrapper/README.md

 It helps a lot and motivates me to build more awesome tools.

 🔗 Connect With Me
-GitHub: yourusername
+GitHub: dedrknex8

-Twitter: @yourhandle
+Twitter: dedrknex

-Medium: @yourmedium
+Medium: dedrknex@medium

 🐍
 Built with Python and 💙 for the Cybersecurity Community.